gstaaij/geometryfoss/README.md

 ## Building

-I don't have any releases yet, so you have to compile GDF yourself for now.
+There aren't any releases yet, so you have to compile GDF yourself for now.

 ### Linux